 - Celebrity Farm, also from 2003, involved eight C-List celebrities spending a week tending to a farm with one being voted out every evening.
 The voting system was the reverse of what audiences were used to, as the votes were for who was to be eliminated, rather for who audiences wanted to keep.
 Hence controversy was drawn from the first episode, as the deviation from the norm and the unclear explanation of the voting system by the hosts resulted in the most famous and popular celebrity of the group being voted out in the first night.
 Audience frustration at the confusion, as well as the general dullness of the show and the people on it, led to it lasting only one run and becoming a often-ridiculed footnote in Irish televison history.

-- The 2001 version of Card Sharks.
-Compare it to the 1970's or 80's versions, and, well, where do you even begin?
-Gone were the high-low questions and instead of each player having a row of cards, there was one row shared by both players which could lead to a Golden Snitch.
-Sweeping the first six, but getting an incorrect call on the last card led to an opponent who Wins by Doing Absolutely Nothing.
-Other out-of-place ideas included "Clip Chips" where contestants had to guess the outcome of a hidden-camera video to earn a chance to change the card.
-Not helping matters was the atrocious hosting of Pat Bullard, and a rather ugly looking set.
+- The 2001 version of Card Sharks is frequently considered a prime example of how not to revive a classic game show, and it's not hard to see why.
+Gone were the high-low questions and each player having a row of cards; now there was a single row of seven cards shared by both players, meaning that the opponent could win without making a single guess if a player swept the first six cards but made an incorrect call on the last.
+Then there was the out-of-place mechanic of "Clip Chips", where contestants could guess the outcome of a Candid Camera Prank to switch the card.
+The atrocious hosting of Pat Bullard and the ugly-looking set didn't really help matters either.
 It would only last four months before it got thrown in the trash.
 Fans have referred to this revival as "CASINO" ("Card Sharks In Name Only") or "Card Guppies".
 Here is an episode if you dare.

 - Shoppers Casino was essentially a home shopping Infomercial disguised as a game show; given that its production values were just as bad as one, it's not hard to see why many claim that it's the worst game show of all time.
 Jeff Maxwell does a pretty bad job as the host, and the models act like they're only there for the paycheck.
 The set is poorly constructed, which makes it hard for the cameramen to get good shots of the games, which were just dumbed-down versions of blackjack, roulette and chuck-a-luck.
 They attempt to sell "bargain items" to the home viewers that aren't actually bargains at all, and worse, they deceive said home viewers with a "home caller" that sounds like they're actually using the PA system in the studio, thinking the viewers wouldn't know the difference.
 This "program" was so obscure that, for many years, its mere existence was thought to be an urban legend.
 Game Show Garbage has a review here... but if you really want to see for yourself how bad it really was, it's present in all its glory here.